smipra11/amazonclone/README.md

- Full stach Web Application Amazon clone using React on Forntend using Redux for State Managment and Firebase for Authetication and database
+ Full stack Web Application Amazon clone using React on Forntend using Redux for State Managment and Firebase for Authetication and database

 Technology used: